 • Drum tuning tips from the famous “Drum Doctor”

 • and much more!

 What It's About

-The Recording Engineer’s Handbook 4th Edition is a staple in recording programs around the world, and features interviews with great engineer’s of all genres, including Al Schmitt, Eddie Kramer, Ed Cherney, Chuck Ainlay, Bruce Botnick, Michael Bishop, Wyn Davis, Steve Albini, Mack, and Mark Linett.
+The Recording Engineer’s Handbook 5th Edition is a staple in recording programs around the world, and features interviews with great engineer’s of all genres, including Al Schmitt, Eddie Kramer, Chuck Ainlay, Bruce Botnick, Michael Bishop, Wyn Davis, Sylvia Massy, and Mack.
 The book also features multiple ways to mic just about any instrument you can think of, as well as an overview and history of both old and new classic microphones.